yegor256/xdsd/_drafts/2014-04-15-definition-of-done.md

  * ask the author of the task all questions up-front
  * don't assume anything &mdash; ask if you're not sure
  * chase task author and ask to close the task &mdash; be aggressive
+ * don't expect any help from anyone &mdash; you're on your own
  * ask about payment if it didn't happen automatically

 It is important to remember, that it is your responsibility, as a developer,